Abdullapur, Meerut

-Abdullapur is a village situated in the eastern outskirts of Meerut, just to the south of Ganga Nagar, Meerut district, Uttar Pradesh, India.
+Abdullapur is situated in the eastern outskirts of Meerut, just to the south of Ganga Nagar, Meerut district, Uttar Pradesh, India.

 It is also known as Abdullapur Sadaat.
 It was founded by Syed Mir Abdullah Naqvi Al Bukhari.
 Kot Kila or Kot Fort of Abdullapur was built in the early 16th century, it was his main residence.
 Abdullapur is the seat of the Jalal Bukhari and Kannauji Bukhari branch of Naqvi.